 The most time consuming part was tracing and cutting out each balloon.
 I used 5 different colours to coordinate with the curtains I made, but you could use as many colours as you’d like.

 I hope you enjoyed my projects!
 I had a lot of fun making them since I don’t often have time for crafty things 🙂 I’m just waiting on something I ordered online from Etsy to come in, and once it does, I’ll be showing you the entire room all together!
-(Keep in mind I like simple, maybe boring to some of you!)

 Here are the other two art projects I completed for the nursery: